Architectural Design of a

 Failure to know what you need

-and what you can afford before you engage a design firm
+and what you can afford before you engage a church architect

 will, far more often than not, end up costing your church